You may not. Putting traps in the water would count as taking lobsters before the season opens under 14 CCR Section 29.90.

 You can find instructions on the card.
 Record the month, day, location, and gear code on the first available line on the card.
 When you are done fishing at that location, when you switch gear, or when you are done fishing for the day, record the number of lobster(s) kept, then move to the next available line on the card.
 Use separate lines on the card for each location fished and each gear type used.

-2018-19 cards can be dropped off or mailed to the address specified on the report card by April 30, 2019:
+Lobster report cards can be dropped off or mailed to the address specified on the report card by April 30 after each season:

 California Department of Fish and Wildlife